AbhiSrvstv/KPMG-Data-Analytics-Virtual/README.md

 Transactions data in the past 3 months

 First Task :
-Draft an email to the client identifying the data quality issues and strategies to mitigate these issues.
-Refer to ‘Data Quality Framework Table’ and resources below for criteria and dimensions which you should consider.
+Drafted an email to the client identifying the data quality issues and strategies to mitigate these issues.

 Second Task :
 For context, Sprocket Central Pty Ltd is a long-standing KPMG client whom specialises in high-quality bikes and accessible cycling accessories to riders.
 Their marketing team is looking to boost business by analysing their existing customer dataset to determine customer trends and behaviour.